Stochastic analysis of ultra-high energy cosmic ray interactions: Stochastic description

-Finally, the stochastic description presented here is not limited to stationary conditions, because it reflects a dependence on any variable that governs the process globally, such as the path length.
-Therefore, changes in time or the path of the system (\textit{e.g.}~a global change in the normalization of the target photon field density) can be treated as a type of time-inhomogeneity (see Section~\ref{sec:continuous_losses}).
-This approach is also used to incorporate CELs within this framework and considers other time-inhomogeneous conditions.
-However, before addressing more complex inhomogeneous cases, it is helpful to outline the fundamental properties of the homogeneous cases and establish a framework for comparison.
-To this end, we will focus on the distributions of distance until reaching a defined final state.
+Nevertheless, the stochastic description presented here is not limited to stationary and homogeneous cases, changes in time or in the propagation path of UHECRs can be treated as a type of time-inhomogeneity; for instance,~a global change in the normalization of the target photon field density (see Section~\ref{sec:continuous_losses}).
+This is also how CELs are incorporated within this framework and other effects, such as the influence of magnetic fields.
+Before addressing the more complex inhomogeneous scenarios, it is helpful to outline the fundamental properties of the homogeneous ones and establish benchmarks.
+To this end, we focus here on the distributions of distance until reaching the absorption state.

-\subsection{Serial and regular cascades: the canonical form}
+\subsection{Serial and regular cascades; the canonical form}